-Other than a steel alloy headband and a few more ports on the side of the headset, you’re not going to find a whole lot of differences between the design of the wireless Arctis 7 and its wired brother the Arctis 5, which we reviewed last month.
-The cups are identical in design to the Arctis 5, aside from the lack of RGB lighting – so if you want a pair of cans you can use to light up your next LAN party, y0u might be better going with the 5 instead.
+The Arctis 7 has a light design, much like the Arctis Pro, with an aluminum frame and a suspension band, which slightly sets it apart from its wired predecessor.
+But other than a steel alloy headband and a few more ports on the side of the headset, you’re not going to find a whole lot of differences between the design of the wireless Arctis 7 and its wired brother the Arctis 5, which we reviewed last month.
+The cups are identical in design to the Arctis 5, aside from the lack of RGB lighting – so if you want a pair of cans you can use to light up your next LAN party, you might be better going with the 5 instead.

 If you’ll remember in my review of that top gaming headset, I talked about the myriad problems I had with getting the adjustment of the ski goggle strap to fit in a way that wasn’t so tight that it hurt, but also not so loose that the headphones lost bass when I was talking, eating, or moved my head too quickly.

 Read More: Best Wireless Gaming Headsets on the Market

 The Arctis 7 does several things different than the 5 in this regard:

 - The first is the way the secondary steel alloy headband is shaped, in more of a square than the high arches of the plastic headband on the 5.
 This gives the headphones more lateral pressure, and a better grip point so they actually press against your head with enough force to keep themselves tight, but not uncomfortably so either.

 - The second is the weight of the battery, which can be annoying in some headsets but I actually think works to the benefit of the Arctis.
 Balancing the proper weight on wireless headsets is no simple task, but SteelSeries has just about nailed it on the Arctis 7.